citp/privacy-policy-historical/s/su/sur/survivalfrog.com.md

-> *The following text is extracted and transformed from the survivalfrog.com privacy policy that was archived on 2015-05-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150509010811id_/http%3A//survivalfrog.com/pages/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the survivalfrog.com privacy policy that was archived on 2016-05-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160510114110id_/http%3A//survivalfrog.com/pages/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Survival Frog

 ## Privacy Policy

+Effective Date: February 4, 2016

 To review material modifications and their effective dates scroll to the bottom of the page.